-MS 679/MN 679 LECTURES IN MISSIONS
+MS 679/MN 679 LECTURES IN INTERCULTURAL STUDIES

-An exploration of issues in the theory and practice in missions.
+An exploration of various topics in intercultural studies and issues related to theory and practice in missions.
 Subject matter will vary according to student and faculty interest and the availability of faculty.

+Course number may be repeated for credit with a different class.
 MS 696/MN 696/PC 696 SUMMER MILITARY INTERNSHIP